-Large-scale cyber-physical systems (CPS) are increasingly composed of services and applications deployed across a range of communication topologies, computing platforms, and sensing and actuation devices.
-Examples of these types of CPS include advanced air traffic management [1], current generation supervisory control and data acquisition (SCADA) systems Christopher D. Gill Washington University, St. Louis, MO
+Large-scale cyber-physical systems (CPS) are increasingly composed of applications and services deployed across a range of communication topologies, computing platforms, and sensing and actuation devices.
+Examples of these types of CPS include advanced air traffic management [1], supervisory control and data acquisition (SCADA) systems [2], next-generation smart power grids [3], remote health care delivery systems [4], integrated air and missile defense systems [?], and electronic trading systems [5].
+The services and applications in large-scale CPS often form parts of multiple end-to-end cyber-physical flows that operate in missionor safety-critical resource-constrained environments.

-[2], envisioned next-generation smart power grids [3], remote health care delivery systems [4], integrated air and missile defense systems [5], and electronic trading systems [6].
-The services and applications in large-scale CPS often form parts of multiple end-toend cyber-physical flows that operate in mission-or safety-critical resource-constrained environments.
-In such operating conditions, each service within the end-to-end cyber-physical flows must process events belonging to other services or applications, while providing dependable quality of service (QoS) assurance (e.g., timeliness, reliability, and trustworthiness) within the constraints of limited resources or with the ability to fail over to providers of last resort (e.g., a public utility in the case of a SCADA system or smart power grid).
+Each service within the end-to-end cyber-physical flows of large-scale CPS must process events belonging to other services or applications, while providing dependable qualityof-service (QoS) assurance (e.g., timeliness, reliability, and trustworthiness) within limited resource constraints or with the ability to fail over to providers of last resort (e.g., a public utility in the case of a SCADA system or smart power grid).

-Large-scale CPS have traditionally been designed and implemented using resources procured and maintained in-house.
+Large-scale CPS have traditionally been designed and implemented using resources procured and maintained inhouse.
 Significant fiscal and technological constraints, however, are motivating researchers and practitioners to consider alternatives that can still ensure mission- and safety-critical properties.
 In particular, the emergence of dependable-and increasingly commodity-computing clouds motivates design and operational considerations for large-scale CPS that include:

-- offering economic incentives, e,g., pay-as-you-go and pay-as-you-grow models that emphasize computing as an operating expenditure rather than a capital expenditure; - consolidating and sharing hardware and software components through multi-tenancy to reduce operating expenses, e.g., lower power consumption and hardware budget; - aggregating and disaggregating behaviors dynamically to reduce risk, e.g., by minimizing contention and avoiding single points of failure; and - elastically auto-scaling computing, communication, and sensing/actuation resources for real-time systems to ensure that shared system resources are used effectively and dependably without incurring unnecessary costs when resources are idle.
+• offering economic incentives, e,g., pay-as-you-go and pay-as-you-grow models that emphasize computing, communication, and control as operating expenditures rather than capital expenditures;

+• consolidating and sharing hardware and software components through multi-tenancy to reduce operating expenses, e.g., lower power consumption and hardware budget;

+• aggregating and disaggregating behaviors dynamically to reduce risk, e.g., by minimizing contention and avoiding single points of failure; and

+• elastically auto-scaling computing, communication, and sensing/actuation resources for real-time systems to ensure that shared system resources are used effectively and dependably without incurring unnecessary costs when resources are idle.

 Despite the promise held by commodity cloud computing, however, supporting the timing and dependability requirements of large-scale CPS at scale is hard.
-This paper discusses a number of technical issues emerging in this context, including:

-- precise auto-scaling of resources within local and system-wide constraints; - flexible optimization algorithms to balance realtime constraints with cost, scalability, utilization, and other (often conflicting) goals; - improved fault-tolerance fail-over to support realtime requirements; and - data provisioning, load balancing, and analysis algorithms that rely on-and potentially can be used to optimize-physical properties of computations.
+This paper discusses a number of technical issues emerging in this context, including (1) precise auto-scaling of resources within local and system-wide constraints; (2) flexible optimization algorithms to balance real-time constraints with cost, scalability, utilization, and other (often conflicting) goals; (3) improved fault-tolerance fail-over to support realtime requirements; and (4) data provisioning, load balancing, and analysis algorithms that rely on-and may be used to optimize-physical properties of computations.
 This paper also explores key technical building blocks needed to create a dependable and elastic infrastructure for large-scale CPS.